 CMLAA Student Scholarship

-Scholarship funding is available for any full-time or part-time students returning for classes in Fall 2020.
+Scholarship funding is available for any full-time or part-time students returning for classes in Fall 2021.
 Open to all students, but LCOP students strongly encouraged to apply.
-Those graduating in Spring 2020 are ineligible to apply.
-Scholarship amounts may be between $1,000-$3,000, depending on funding each year.
+Those graduating in Spring 2021 are ineligible to apply.
+Scholarship amounts may be between $1,000-$3,000 for a few students, depending on funding each year.

 When determining the scholarship recipients, CMLAA will consider the following:

 - scholastic achievement in undergraduate studies